kamranahmedse/developer-roadmap/src/data/courses/sql/chapters/introduction/lessons/types-of-queries.md

 WHERE id = 1;
 ```

+We will look each of these statements and more in detail in later chapters.

 ## Data Definition Language (DDL)

-DDL is used to define the structure of the database.
-The most common DDL statements are `CREATE`, `ALTER`, and `DROP`.
+Before we start inserting data into our database, we need to set up the database and the tables.
+This is done using the DDL statements.
+These statements are used to create, modify, and delete database objects such as tables, indexes, and views.
+Most common DDL statements are `CREATE`, `ALTER`, and `DROP`.

 For example, the following statement creates a new table called `users`: